Thalatta! Thalatta!: Legacy

 Heinrich Heine uses the cry in his cycle of poems Die Nordsee published in Buch der Lieder in 1827.
+The first poem of the second cycle, Meergruß ('Sea Greeting'), begins:

-The cry is mentioned by the narrator of Frederick Amadeus Malleson's translation of Jules Verne's Journey to the Center of the Earth, when the titular expedition discovers an underground ocean.
+The cry is used by the protagonists of Jules Verne's The Adventures of Captain Hatteras (1864-1866) when they reach the Open Polar Sea after an arduous journey.
+The cry is also mentioned by the narrator of Frederick Amadeus Malleson's (1877) translation of Verne's Journey to the Center of the Earth, when the explorers in the story discover an underground ocean.
 It is absent from the original French work.